What is Crypto Lending?

 Security and control

 cTokens are proof that the assets you lend and their generated interest belongs to you.
-By Lending Crypto with Ledger, your cTokens are stored securely in your Ledger hardware wallet, which means no one else can claim your assets when lending them – except you.
+By lending Crypto using your Ledger hardware wallet, your cTokens are stored securely within the device, which means no one else can claim your assets when lending them – only you.

 When you want to get your assets and interests back, you can simply send your cTokens back to the smart contract and get your assets and the generated interests in return.